TheTrigger/VoidMain/README.md

 # VoidMain
-VoidMain is a framework for building command-line applications, inspired by ASP.NET Core.
+VoidMain is a framework for building command-line applications.
+Inspired by ASP.NET Core.
 Almost every part of the framework can be extended or replaced.

 ![demo](demo.gif)